caseykneale/PickingALanguage2020/fieldnotes/revisitting_old_things/readme.md

 ![bug](Bug.png)
 *(note the bug was reproduced later for purposes of documenting)*

 Anyways then came Level 3...
 Level 3 wasn't hard.
 The problems were actually pretty easy for the most part, but they took considerably more time to solve.
 You  might be thinking "Easy?
 But they took you a while?
 Riiiight".
-Time to dedicate a section explicitly to the big issue associated with this challenge...
+Well now it's time to dedicate a section of this post explicitly to the `big` issue associated with this challenge...
 ![lvl3](lvl3.png)

 ## The Right Tool for the Job